 Quantum mechanics governs many parts of our everyday life, from the fact that plants are green, to the functioning of our electronic devices.
 Yet it defies our intuition, and features like quantum entanglement are fundamentally different from any classical analogue.
-With Quantum mechanics as underlying physical theory, quantum information theory exhibits a plethora of interesting and sometimes counter-intuitive features like the no-cloning theorem enabling private capacities of quantum channels, superactivation, data hiding etc.
+With Quantum mechanics as underlying physical theory, quantum information theory exhibits a plethora of interesting and sometimes counter-intuitive features like the no-cloning theorem enabling private capacities of quantum channels, superactivation and data hiding, but also cryptographic functionalities like unconditionally secure key expansion ("QKD"), certified-deletion encryption etc.

 My research in quantum information theory has established new insight into quantum correlations and communication protocols.
 With our intuition being severely limited in the quantum world, it is arguably even more important than in the classical case to develop appropriate mathematical tools.
 This has been an important feature of my work.
 As an example, the combined might of representation theory of the symmetric and unitary groups, random matrix theory and spectral theory of differential operators enabled me and my coauthors to determine the resource requirements for port-based teleportation, a protocol that can be used to circumvent some apparent road blocks due to the no-cloning theorem.
 Another example is the generalization of the ubiquitous decoupling technique to the conditional (pdf) and catalytic setting (pdf), as well as its application to entanglement theory (pdf).